 You need the right tools for this.
-IBM Multicloud Suite for example, gives you a complete view of all your resources and spend across all public clouds and on-prem VMware.
-It lets you allocate 100% of costs with automatic showback, gives you an easy way to search all your resources and find owners, provides savings recommendations and uses gamification and benchmarking to get people to act on them.
+We work with leading cloud management tools that give you a complete view of all your resources and spend across all public clouds and on-prem VMware.
+You can allocate 100% of costs with automatic showback, and get an easy way to search all your resources and find owners, plus savings recommendations, gamification and benchmarking to get people to act on them.

 You also need the right people to help you set KPIs and establish processes, so you have a FinOps vision people can get on board with.

 You have KPIs and savings recommendations, so you can start taking the right steps to reduce costs.

 The Operate phase makes cost optimisation part of your culture